Fighting game: Decline of Traditional 2D Games (early 2000s)

-The early part of the decade had seen the rise of major international fighting game tournaments such as Tougeki – Super Battle Opera and Evolution Championship Series, and famous players such as Daigo Umehara.
+The early part of the decade had seen the rise of competitive video gaming, referred to by the term Esports.
+The rise in esports saw the rise of major international fighting game tournaments such as Tougeki – Super Battle Opera and Evolution Championship Series, and famous players such as Daigo Umehara.
 An important fighting game at the time was Street Fighter III: 3rd Strike, originally released in 1999.
 The game gained significant attention with "Evo Moment 37", also known as the "Daigo Parry", which refers to a portion of a 3rd Strike semi-final match held at Evolution Championship Series 2004 (Evo 2004) between Daigo Umehara and Justin Wong.
-During this match, Umehara made an unexpected comeback by parrying 15 consecutive hits of Wong's "Super Art" move while having only one pixel on his health bar.
+During this match, Umehara made an unexpected comeback by parrying 15 consecutive hits of Wong's "Super Art" move using Chun-Li while Umehara had only one pixel on his health bar.
 Umehara subsequently won the match.
-"Evo Moment #37" is frequently described as the most iconic and memorable moment in the history of competitive video gaming, compared to sports moments such as Babe Ruth's called shot and the Miracle on Ice.
-It inspired many to start playing 3rd Strike, which brought new life into the fighting game community during a time when the community was in a state of stagnation.
+"Evo Moment #37" is frequently described as the most iconic and memorable moment in the history of competitive video gaming, compared to sports moments such as Babe Ruth's called shot and the Ice Hockey Miracle on Ice.
+It inspired many to start playing 3rd Strike, which brought new life into the fighting game community (FGC) during a time when the community was in a state of stagnation.
+Fighting games have also been featured in esports scenes with variety of gaming genres, with Dead or Alive 3 becoming the fighting game to be included in the Xbox Championship in 2004, and Dead or Alive Ultimate becoming the first fighting game to be included in the World Cyber Games (WCG) in 2005.
+Dead or Alive 4s competitive scene became the first competitive esport fighting game scene to be televised as it was the only fighting game included in the esport league, the Championship Gaming Series (CGS), in 2007 and 2008.
+The league was operated and fully broadcast by DirecTV in association with British Sky Broadcasting (BSkyB) and STAR TV.
+Dead or Alive has been credited for launching the careers of pro-gamer turned Koei Tecmo employee, Emmanuel Rodriguez, and the highest-paid women pro-gamers, Kat Gunn and Vanessa Arteaga.